anandpd/Amazon-Price-Tracker-Python/README.md

 # Amazon-Price-Tracker-Python
-Dependencies : BeautifulSoup, requests, smtplib, time--
+Dependencies : BeautifulSoup, requests, smtplib, time
 ## *Fill the placeholders in the script* :-
 URL
 anyEmail, passw